 The State of Energy Policy

 With political shifts in Washington, DC and the states, institutions and policies that deal with energy are likely to change.
-SSN scholars from across the country weigh in on updates to energy policy that – even in the current political climate – could spur innovation, improve existing programs, and promote new technologies.
+SSN scholars from across the country weigh in on updates to energy policy that could spur innovation, improve existing programs, and promote new technologies.

 “Community Responses to Large-Scale Energy Projects”

 Boudet explains what factors shape community responses to large-scale energy projects that will likely proliferate under a business-friendly Trump administration.

 “How States are Grappling with Solar Panels, Net Energy Metering, and the Evolving Electric Utility Industry”